 Shows the usage of the CPU resources assigned to your Elasticsearch cluster, as a percentage.
 CPU resources are relative to the size of your cluster, so that a cluster with 32GB of RAM gets assigned twice as many CPU resources as a cluster with 16GB of RAM.
 All clusters are guaranteed their share of CPU resources, as Elasticsearch Service infrastructure does not overcommit any resources.
 CPU credits permit boosting the performance of smaller clusters temporarily, so that CPU usage can exceed 100%.

 Shows your remaining CPU credits, measured in seconds of CPU time.
 CPU credits enable the boosting of CPU resources assigned to your cluster to improve performance temporarily when it is needed most.
-For more details see How to use vCPU to boost your instance.
+For more details check How to use vCPU to boost your instance.

 Number of requestsedit